-Base Salary Annual Short-Term Incentive (STI) Cash Award Long-Term Incentive (LTI) Performance-Based Stock Units and Time-Based Restricted Stock Units Provides a competitive level of fixed compensation, which is based upon individual factors such as scope of responsibility, experience, and strategic impact Variable cash compensation component aligned with near-term objectives, while also supporting our long-term strategic plan Variable equity-based compensation component emphasizing long-term Company performance Aligns executive officer interests with our stockholders' interests
+Base Salary Annual Short-Term Incentive (STI) Cash Award Long-Term Incentive (LTI) PSUs and Time-Based Restricted Stock Units ("RSUs") Provides a competitive level of fixed compensation, which is based upon individual factors such as scope of responsibility, experience, and strategic impact Variable cash compensation component aligned with near-term objectives, while also supporting our long-term strategic plan Variable equity-based compensation component emphasizing long-term Company performance Aligns executive officer interests with our stockholders' interests

-The Committee believes the following metrics listed below are indicators of the long-term financial health of our Company and, therefore, serve the fundamental objective of our executive compensation program:
+The Committee believes the metrics listed below are indicators of the financial health of our Company and, therefore, serve the fundamental objective of our executive compensation program.

-Short-Term Performance Metrics Long-Term Performance Metrics (3-year performance periods; 50% performance-based stock units; 50% time-based restricted stock units) STIP Adjusted EBITDA (50%) (1) Stock Appreciation Measures operating performance from period to period by excluding certain items that the Committee believes are not representative of the Company's core operating results.
+Short-Term Performance Metrics Long-Term Performance Metrics (3-year performance periods; 60% PSUs; 40% RSUs) Safety (25%) Stock Price Appreciation Safety is our number one core value and highest operational priority.
+The safety metric is comprised of two key metrics: (i) air accidents as classified under the industry standard known as International Civil Aviation Organization ("ICAO"), which includes Class A and Class D air accidents; and (ii) personal injury events as measured by lost time incident severity rate ("LTISR").
 Reinforces the importance of price appreciation and is consistent with our compensation philosophy to align with the long-term interests of our stockholders.
-Both performance-based stock units and time-based restricted stock units are denominated in shares of Common Stock, directly linking a significant portion of executive officer compensation to stockholder value creation.
-Safety (25%) Cash Return on Invested Capital ("Cash ROIC")(2) Safety is our number one core value and highest operational priority.
-The safety metric is comprised of two key metrics: (i) air accidents as classified under the industry standard known as International Civil Aviation Organization ("ICAO"), which includes Class A and Class D air accidents; and (ii) personal injury events as measured by lost time incident severity rate ("LTISR").
-Comprises one-half of performance-based stock unit grants in 2023.
+Both PSUs and RSUs are denominated in shares of Common Stock, directly linking a significant portion of executive officer compensation to stockholder value creation.
+STIP Adjusted EBITDA (50%) (1) Cash Return on Invested Capital ("Cash ROIC") (2) (50% of PSUs) Measures operating performance from period to period; excludes certain items that the Committee believes are not representative of the Company's core operating results.
 Measures the efficiency with which we allocate capital resources, taking into account not just the quantity of earnings, but also the quality of earnings and investments that drive long-term value creation.
-Strategic (25%) Relative Total Stockholder Return ("RTSR") Measures individual performance for achievement of strategic and operational goals established to support the Company's strategic priorities.
-In 2023, the strategic individual goals varied across our functions based on roles and responsibilities, and emphasized the Company's commitment to sustainability; safety initiatives; diversification in the recruiting process; leadership training and talent management; tracking, review and expansion of various data relating to our workforce to facilitate a deeper understanding of its composition; and AAM development.
-Comprises one-half of performance-based stock unit grants in 2023.
-Measures financial and operational results through our share price as compared to the return of companies in the PHLX Oil Service Index (the "OSX Index").
-Performance-based stock units earned based on our RTSR performance aligns the pay for our executive officers to the appreciation (or reduction) our stockholders receive in their investment in the Company.
+Strategic (25%) Relative Total Stockholder Return ("RTSR") (50% of PSUs) Measures individual performance for achievement of strategic and operational goals established to support the Company's strategic priorities.
+In 2024, the strategic individual goals varied across our functions based on roles and responsibilities, and emphasized the Company's commitment to safety initiatives; effective transition of significant government services projects; upgrading the aircraft fleet to meet customer demand and boost profitability; sustainability; and new business development.
+Measures results through our share price performance as compared to the return of companies in the PHLX Oil Service Index (the "OSX Index").
+Payouts will be capped at 100% of target in the event that total stockholder return ("TSR") is negative, regardless of actual performance.
+PSUs earned based on our RTSR performance align the pay for our executive officers to the appreciation (or reduction) our stockholders receive in their investment in the Company.

-- (1) See Appendix A to this Proxy Statement for a reconciliation to the most directly comparable GAAP financial measure. - (2) See Appendix A to this Proxy Statement for the calculation.
+(1) See Appendix A to this Proxy Statement for a reconciliation to the most directly comparable GAAP financial measure.

+(2) See Appendix A to this Proxy Statement for the calculation.